Joanie Spina

 Joanie Spina (August 4, 1953 – August 17, 2014) was an American dancer, choreographer, magician and director who achieved prominence through her work with the illusionist David Copperfield.

 Early life and beginnings of career

 Spina grew up in the town of Woburn, near Boston, Massachusetts.
 She first began dancing as a child but gave up when she was just 11.
 Later in life, at the age of 26, while working in a menial bar job, she returned to dance as a means to lose weight.

 Taking ballet and jazz classes helped her decide that her vocation lay in the performing arts.

-Joanie then began acting and taking voice classes as well.
+She then began acting and taking voice classes as well.
 Although told she was too old to be attempting to begin a career as a performer she persevered on the basis that she could at least teach.
 In the following two years she danced with a few local companies in the Boston area and then moved to New York City.